stomarver/imator-trashbin/README.md

-Useful links and files for Mine-Imator.
+Useful links and files for [Mine-Imator](https://www.mineimator.com/).\
-You can send is in "Issues".
+You can send is in [Issues](https://github.com/stomarver/imator-trashbin/issues).